yurchenko-dmytro-mss/hash-to-bot-avatar-app-/README.md

-# robofriends
+# hash-to-bot-avatar-app-
-Tutorial for udemy course - React + Redux
+React + Redux

 To run the project: